-The annual meeting of the shareholders of Midland States Bancorp, Inc., an Illinois corporation, will be held at the Holiday Inn, which is located at 1301 Avenue of Mid-America, Effingham, Illinois 62401, on Monday, May 1, 2017, at 6:00 p.m., local time, for the following purposes:
+The annual meeting of the shareholders of Midland States Bancorp, Inc., an Illinois corporation, will be held at the Holiday Inn, which is located at 1301 Avenue of Mid-America, Effingham, Illinois 62401, on Monday, May 7, 2018, at 6:00 p.m., local time, for the following purposes:

-- 1. to elect the four nominees named in the accompanying proxy statement to serve as Class I directors, each for a term expiring at the 2020 annual meeting of shareholders; and - 2. to transact such other business as may properly be brought before the meeting and any adjournments or postponements of the meeting.
+- 1. to elect the three nominees named in the accompanying proxy statement to serve as Class II directors, each for a term expiring at the 2021 annual meeting of shareholders; - 2. to approve an amendment to the articles of incorporation of Midland States Bancorp, Inc. to increase the number of directors to no fewer than seven and no greater than thirteen; - 3. to ratify the appointment of Crowe Horwath LLP as our independent registered public accounting firm for the year ending December 31, 2018; and - 4. to transact such other business as may properly be brought before the meeting and any adjournments or postponements of the meeting.

 We are not aware of any other business to come before the annual meeting.
-The board of directors has fixed the close of business on March 7, 2017, as the record date for the determination of shareholders entitled to notice of, and to vote at, the meeting.
+The board of directors has fixed the close of business on March 16, 2018, as the record date for the determination of shareholders entitled to notice of, and to vote at, the meeting.
 If there is an insufficient number of votes for a quorum or to approve or ratify any of the foregoing proposals at the time of the meeting, the meeting may be adjourned or postponed to permit our further solicitation of proxies.